 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Chronic obstructive pulmonary disease affects a person’s lungs and their ability to breathe.
-The most common cause of death in the United States and smoking is the most common cause.
+COPD is the third most common cause of death in the United States and smoking is the most common cause.

 Chronic obstructive pulmonary disease (COPD) is a progressive condition in which it becomes increasingly difficult for the lungs to function efficiently.
 The lung tissue thickens and becomes less elastic, and the lungs produce more mucus.

 Health professionals often use four stages to classify COPD according to how well the lungs are working.
 The most severe phase is end-stage COPD.
 At this stage, it becomes challenging to carry out regular activities and daily functions.